 If you're looking for ways to advocate for others

-As we mentioned, mental health should always be a topic of discussion to reduce stigma and promote acceptance and understanding, not just during Mental Health Awareness Month, and not only during a global pandemic.
+As we mentioned, mental health should always be a topic of discussion to reduce stigma and promote acceptance and understanding, not only during a global pandemic.
 Spreading awareness is crucial to ensure that mental health policy, legislation, and funding are on the government's agenda and more widely recognized to reduce judgment and discrimination in society.
 We should all do our best to be mental health advocates for ourselves, and for others, here are a few ways you can do so from home.

 Join Mental Health America's Advocacy Network